Oxidative phosphorylation: Alternative reductases and oxidases

 Many eukaryotic organisms have electron transport chains that differ from the much-studied mammalian enzymes described above.
 For example, plants have alternative NADH oxidases, which oxidize NADH in the cytosol rather than in the mitochondrial matrix, and pass these electrons to the ubiquinone pool.
 These enzymes do not transport protons, and, therefore, reduce ubiquinone without altering the electrochemical gradient across the inner membrane.

 Another example of a divergent electron transport chain is the alternative oxidase, which is found in plants, as well as some fungi, protists, and possibly some animals.
 This enzyme transfers electrons directly from ubiquinol to oxygen.

 The electron transport pathways produced by these alternative NADH and ubiquinone oxidases have lower ATP yields than the full pathway.
 The advantages produced by a shortened pathway are not entirely clear.
 However, the alternative oxidase is produced in response to stresses such as cold, reactive oxygen species, and infection by pathogens, as well as other factors that inhibit the full electron transport chain.
-Alternative pathways might, therefore, enhance an organisms' resistance to injury, by reducing oxidative stress.
+Alternative pathways might, therefore, enhance an organism's resistance to injury, by reducing oxidative stress.